schemen/OpenFormicaria/Connectors/README.md

 IMPORTANT!
 Do not print this with PLA, use a flexible filament.

+### Tube Connectors on an 90° angle for 10mm, 12mm and 14mm inner circumference
+A variation of tube connectors.
+The test-/tubes go over the connector, not in.

+IMPORTANT!
+Do not print this with PLA, use a flexible filament.

 ### Endcap if nothing gets attached to a connection endpoint
 A bit nicer looking than a block connector but cannot be used to connect two modules